The Paper: “Sociological Study of Kahului Maui,” mid- to late 1930s

 Other laborers and their families live in whitewashed houses near the lumberyard, the Kanahā Camp, and the camp at the left end of Fifth Street.
 “These poor housings [sic] are occupied by Koreans, Hawaiians and Japanese.”

 At the C.P.C.
 (California Packing Corp.)
 Camp, the extreme left (near Kahului School), are the better homes of Japanese luna and stevedore “gang heads” and their families.

 The Raw Fish Camp, at the extreme upper [left] just as the name implies, has Hawaiian and part-Hawaiian laborers mostly from the locomotive department, who spend their afternoons fishing and huki kolo [*] at the beach in front of their homes.

 *The writer has penciled in “Hukikolo Beach” on the left side of the Bay, a location that doesn’t appear in Mary Kawena Pukui’s Place Names of Hawaii.
 Next to this, H.M.I. has written “hukilau.”
 Huki kolo Beach may have been the name for the site where hukilau nets were stored.

 The K.R.R.
-Camp is located near the quarry (which may be the “stone crusher” at the top left on the map) and the residents include quarry workers, railroad watchmen and flagmen, as well as “youthful strong stevedores and their families [and] the higher white collared second generation clerks (living near the public school in the new newest larger houses) and bookkeepers and first generation lunas.”
+Camp is located near the quarry (which may be the “stone crusher” at the top left on the map) and the residents include quarry workers, railroad watchmen and flagmen, as well as “youthful strong stevedores and their families [and] the higher white collared second generation clerks (living near the public school in the new larger houses) and bookkeepers and first generation lunas.”

 Mostly middle class Japanese laborers – truck drivers, some stevedores, clerks, bus drivers – live at a camp above Third and across Likelike streets.
 She says it is the camp’s gossip center: